TBM13/Samsung-Camera-Experiments/README.md

 |Galaxy M31s|Exynos 9611|Partially|<table><th>Android 12</th><tr><td>Photos have pink tint.
 Changing black level doesn't help</td></tr></table>|
 |Galaxy M34 5G|Exynos 1280|X|<table><th>Android 13</th><tr><td>Saves black pics when HDR is on</td></tr></table>|

-As it can be seen, GCam only seems to be usable on the Exynos 7884/7904 series.
+As you can see, GCam is usable only on a few Exynos devices. \
 As someone who had an A20, I can say that the difference in quality with the stock camera is huge.
-You can check that yourself with [this comparison](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9fea4384-35b8-11f0-bb24-0936e1cb08fb) of two pics I took a few years ago.
+You can check it yourself with [this comparison](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9fea4384-35b8-11f0-bb24-0936e1cb08fb) of two pics I took.